 The Review of Literature: Finding Your Way Out of the Literature Fog

 Do you feel like you’ve lost your way in the review of literature?
 Do you read endless articles and find yourself no closer to completing your review of literature?
-Join Dr. Abigail to learn a simple and effective process to identify and organize relevant content into a cohesive review.
+Join Dr. Kat to learn a simple and effective process to identify and organize relevant content into a cohesive review.

 In this webinar, you will learn:

 - What is a literature review?

 - How to demonstrate the expected writing style?

 - How to know when you have read enough?

 Join Dr. Kat Malinsky March 11, 2015 at:

 - 2 p.m.
 Mountain